mattlockyer/near-mpc-kdf/README.md

 }
 ```

-6. Create a new RLP encoded transaction like in step 1 & 2 (ethers.utils.RLP.encode([...])) but instead switch the last 3 values with:
+6. Create a new RLP encoded transaction like in step 1 & 2 (ethers.utils.RLP.encode([...])) but remove the last 3 values with:
 - `v (from rust project output)`
 ECDSA signature parts from MPC Contract Response
 - `big_r`